mojaveexpressguide/mojaveexpressguide.github.io/docs/UsefulInformation.md

 - **Perks** and **traits** have been completely overhauled.
 You will want to look at [Perkout](https://www.nexusmods.com/newvegas/mods/80309?tab=description) before going your usual build.
 - Flame weapons now utilize the **Explosives** skill instead of Energy Weapons.
 See [Burning Desire](https://www.nexusmods.com/newvegas/mods/91581) for more info.
 - **Weapon requirements** matter significantly more now!
+Meeting the strength and skill requirements is important.
 You can expect more sway, lower attack speeds and explosives may fail or explode prematurely.
 See [Weapon Requirements System](https://www.nexusmods.com/newvegas/mods/69161) for more info.
 - FO3-style item repair is now back.
 The max repair amount of items will be capped to the player's (Repair Skill * 0.6) + 40.
 <details>
 <summary>To turn off FO3-style item repair:</summary>